Software Tour

 • Solid elements for detailed modelling and studying local effects

-• Elements for cabled stayed and suspension structures
+• Elements for cable stayed and suspension structures

 • Joint elements for linear and nonlinear joint models